Service

 Without Natural Gas?

-Natural gas helps the U.S. economy produce agrochemicals like fertilizer, which increases crop yields.
-The agriculture sector would be in a precarious position if it were to lose access to natural gas.
+Natural gas helps the U.S. economy produce the agrochemicals like fertilizer, which increases crop yields.
+The U.S. agriculture sector would be in a precarious position if it were to lose access to natural gas.

 • Affordable